 Clinical studies and epidemiologic research for noncancerous urologic diseases.

 Committees & Working Groups

 - NIH Common Data Elements Task Force, Member

 - Social Determinants of Health Subgroup to the NIH Common Data Elements Task Force, Member

 - NIH PhenX Social Determinants of Health Workgroup, Member

 Ph.D.
-Candidate, Uniformed Services University of the Health Sciences, Anticipated 2021
+Degree, Uniformed Services University of the Health Sciences, 2021

 M.P.H.
 Degree, Environmental and Occupational Science, George Washington University, 2011